spatialcurrent/go-try-get/README.md

 )
 ```

-See [gtg](https://godoc.org/github.com/spatialcurrent/go-try-get/gtg) in GoDoc for information on how to use Go API.
+See [go.dev](https://pkg.go.dev/github.com/spatialcurrent/go-try-get/) for information on how to use Go API.

 # Testing